maksanm/LLMsec/README.md

 3. **Set up environment variables:**
    - Copy `.env.sample` to `.env` and fill in the required values.
-   - Set the `TRIVY_PATH` variable to the full path to your Trivy executable.
+   - Set the `TRIVY_PATH` variable to the full path to your Trivy executable, which can be downloaded [here](https://github.com/aquasecurity/trivy/releases/tag/v0.63.0).
    - Provide required LLM platforms API keys.

 ### Running the Server